Access to Healthcare

 Paying Attention to Rare Diseases Treatment

 Rare diseases, also known as “orphan diseases”, are featured by unknown causes and extremely low incidence rates.
 High treatment costs for rare diseases result from their low market demand, difficulties in R&D and lack of experience in clinical medication, and even there is high cost and no medicine for some rare diseases.
-We based on our own scientific platform and capabilities, undertake corporate social responsibility actively by continuously investing in research on rare diseases, and focusing on improving the current situation of diagnosis and treatment of rare diseases, thus making contributions to building a Healthy China.
+As a responsible pharmaceutical company, Joincare has been actively engaged in rare disease research by fully leveraging its own research platforms and capabilities.
+Guided by policy initiatives such as the Healthy China 2030 Blueprint and the Guidelines for Rare Disease Diagnosis and Treatment, the Group is committed to improving the current landscape of rare disease diagnosis and treatment in China, thereby contributing to the broader Healthy China initiative.